Rocco Hickey-Fugaccia

-Rocco Hickey-Fugaccia (born 4 May 2005) is a Scottish professional footballer who plays as a midfielder for Clydebank, on loan from Arbroath.
+Rocco Hickey-Fugaccia (born 4 May 2005) is a Scottish professional footballer who plays as a midfielder for Elgin City.

 Early life

-His father is of Irish descent, and his mother of Italian ancestory.
+His father is of Irish descent, and his mother of Italian ancestry.
 He attended St Ninian's High School.

 Club career

 Hickey-Fugaccia started his pro-youth career in the academy of Hamilton Academical.
 He later had short spells with Drumchapel United and Livingston.

 In June 2023, he signed for Queen's Park.
 The midfielder made his league debut for the Spiders at home against Ayr United on 21 September 2024, coming on as a 37th minute substitute for Ryan Duncan.

 Following his departure from Queen's Park in 2025, he signed for Arbroath.
 Shortly after signing for the club, he joined Clydebank on loan.

 Personal life

 Hickey-Fugaccia is the cousin of Brentford and Scotland player Aaron Hickey.